 Draft revision of Recommendation ITU-R BT.2073-1 Doc.
 6/182

-Use of high efficiency video coding for UHDTV and HDTV broadcasting
+Use of high efficiency video coding for UHDTV and HDTV broadcasting applications

 This revision is to include information on using HEVC for contribution, primary distribution, ENG, and programme production and exchange in Annex 1.